 Things to Do:

 Why it’s great: Ho‘okipa is a legendary surf spot with strong waves and beautiful scenery.
-While swimming can be risky, it’s a fantastic place for photography and spotting honu (Hawaiian green sea turtles), and it offers a different flavor of Maui Hawaii Beaches on the island’s wild north shore.
+While swimming can be risky, it is a great spot for photography and seeing honu (Hawaiian green sea turtles).
+It also shows a different side of Maui Hawaii Beaches on the island’s wild north shore.

 🌴 Baldwin Beach Park

-Baldwin Beach Park is a long, beautiful stretch of white sand that is popular with local families and those looking for a more active beach day.
+Baldwin Beach Park is a long stretch of white sand.
+It’s popular with local families and visitors who want an active beach day.

 Location: Near Paia, North Shore

-Amenities: Parking, restrooms, showers, lifeguards, covered pavillion & picnic tables
+Amenities: Parking, restrooms, showers and picnic tables, lifeguards, covered pavilion

 Things to Do: